Omni Calculator logo

 3. Do the same for any windows in the room.

-4. If you want to fine-tune the absorption coefficients of the room's surfaces (including the doors and windows), you can activate the reverberation time calculator's Advanced mode to do so.
+4. If you want to fine-tune the absorption coefficients of the room's surfaces (including the doors and windows), you can expand the reverberation time calculator's absorption coefficients section to do so.

-5. The reverberation time calculator will show you the room's reverberation time in the last field.
+5. The reverberation time calculator will show you the room's reverberation time.

 What is the reverberation time?